dottjt/plastic/other/unused/07-gun-unused.md

   that I knew the name of the gun

 Their joy radiated from their hearts, sending out signals to the cosmos.

+and other lactose-intolerant odities

+ A plastic edge with a plantain for violence.
+I clawed my way through the interior of the store,